frederic-perez/AmE-dictionary/data/idioms.md

 __turn the tables__ :six: To change or reverse something dramatically. _Wow, they really turned the tables on their opponents after the intermission.
 The score went from 0-3 to 5-3!_ _Feds turning the tables on sexual predators._
 __turn turtle__ To turn upside down; to flip over.
 This phrase is often used to describe overturned boats or ships. _You need to wear a life jacket because there’s always a chance that the boat could turn turtle._
 __turn up the heat (on someone or something)__ To put pressure on someone or something; apply additional pressure to someone or something. _The FBI turned the heat up on the gang.
 The police turned up the heat on the people who park illegally every day._
+__turnaround jumper__ _basketball_
+__turning point__ :two: A time when things may change; a point at which a change of course is possible or desirable.
 __twiddle one’s thumbs__ :astonished: Be bored or idle, as in _There I sat for three hours, twiddling my thumbs, while he made call after call._ This expression alludes to the habit of idly turning one’s thumbs about one another during a period of inactivity.
+__twisted__
 __twists and turns__ Surprising changes. _It’s hard to follow all the twists and turns of the plot._
 __two a penny__ Very common, ordinary, or widespread. _At first, they were quite novel and interesting, but now these little organic cafés have become two a penny._
+__two peas in a pod__ Two people who are very similar, typically in interests, dispositions, or beliefs.
-__two-way street__ _n_ :three: An arrangement or a situation involving reciprocal obligation or mutual action.
+__two-way street__ _n_ :four: An arrangement or a situation involving reciprocal obligation or mutual action.
 A situation in which both sides must put forth an equal amount of effort to achieve a desired result. _Respect is a two-way street—you have to give it if you expect to receive it._
 __twofer__
 __U-turn__
-__uh-huh__
+__uh-huh__ :two::hammer:
 __uh-oh__ _interj_ _Uh-oh.
 The cops are here._
 __uncanny valley__ :four::hammer:
 __uncharted territory__ :three::hammer: